-Harry Potter: The Exhibition – Seattle, Washington
+Harry Potter: The Exhibition – Seattle, WA, USA

 Ramona Andrews and Michele Berg traveled from St. Helens, Oregon, to see the Harry Potter: The Exhibition in Seattle, Washington, in February of 2011 and found themselves in another world.
 What follows are their reflections on the exhibit that brought the books and movies of the Harry Potter series to life, as if by magic.